 Micaela Church, MFA, is currently the resident dance faculty for Chandler-Gilbert Community College.
 She received her MFA from Arizona State University, where she also taught as faculty associate.
 She has earned both her BA in dance and a BM in viola performance from Alma College.
 Her commissioned works have most recently been performed at Pacific Lutheran University in Tacoma, WA and Alma College, in Alma, MI.
-While in Arizona she has choreographed and produced several works shown at ASU, CGCC, MCC and PVCC.
-She is the co-founder and artistic director of MAC & Company, a 501c3 non-profit Phoenix based modern dance company.
+While in Arizona, she has choreographed and produced several works shown at ASU, CGCC, MCC and PVCC.
 Her choreography for MAC & Company has been chosen for performance at dance festivals in Arizona, California and Nevada.
 She has produced all of MAC & Company’s full length performances and has toured the company throughout the Southwest.
 She has danced for several companies in addition to MAC & Company, including H.Lab Performance, Convergence Dance Project, Michigan Dance Collective, Northwest Michigan Ballet Theatre, and the Blue Lake International Ballet.
-She has dance throughout the country and internationally in China and Europe.
+She has danced throughout the country and internationally in China and Europe.
 She presented her research in 2010 on the integration of music and dance at the National Dance Education Organization’s conference.